BLOGS UAE DIFC Freezone

 You’re required to secure at least a flexi desk in DIFC’s Innovation Hub.
 That unlocks up to 4 visas, yourself and your first hires, with visa fee subsidies DIFC.
 Space options range from flexi seats (~USD 250/month) to private offices.
 Physical presence is necessary; no fully remote licence.

-Support Ecosystem – Innovation Hub and Partner Programs
+Are There any Innovation Hub and Partner Programs?

 You get far more than a coworking desk when you sign up under the DIFC Innovation License.
 DIFC positions the Innovation Hub as a launchpad for founders, so the extras here are what make it valuable: